FelixChen78/Data_structures/README.md

 # Data_structures

-1. The datastructures are implementations from CLRS, Algorithm design, and Algorithms
+1. The data structures are implementations from CLRS, Algorithm design, and Algorithms
-2. The algorithm and datastructures used are not very efficient but used to demonstrate understanding
+2. The algorithm and data structures used are not very efficient but intended to demonstrate understanding